145 King Street West, Suite 2200 | Toronto, Ontario | M5H 4G2 | 416 362 3711

 • the feedback process.

-Minden Gross, LLP will notify persons to whom it provides goods and services of its policies, by posting the information at a conspicuous place on Minden Gross, LLP premises, on Minden Gross, LLP’s website or by such method as is reasonable in the circumstances.
+Minden Gross LLP will notify persons to whom it provides goods and services of its policies, by posting the information on Minden Gross LLP premises, on Minden Gross LLP’s website, or by such method as is reasonable in the circumstances.

 Addendum - Glossary of Terms